Policy status: Active

 Assistance for system-down emergency issues during an event, initiated by the support team, or by the customer.

-Approximately 2 business days prior to an event, customers will be given a priority support code to be used with chat agents.
+The VME home page will provide a priority code for use by the customer when contacting support, along with a button to initiate the red-alert.
 This code will validate the authority of the customer to request critical assistance and will activate the escalation in response to the critical situation.
 There are specific situations in which this code will be appropriate:

 In general, these represent wide-scale systemic issues.
 These are explicitly not related to customer-managed items like booth setup and configuration, scheduling, or other items managed outside the context of a given event currently in “live mode.”